5ALin/MemeEvolution-CIS400/README.md

 * Run the installer and note the installation directory (e.g., C:\Program Files\Tesseract-OCR).

-* Add Tesseract to the PATH:
+* Add Tesseract to the PATH via Environment Variables

+* Verify Tesseract installation by using ```tesseract --version``` in a terminal

 ## Running the Program